EvolvedWeb/evowc/README.md

 In the example above the property `age` will be a number and will have a default value of `10` when the component is constructed.
 Any value passed into `component.age` will be converted into a number.
 So `component.age = '33'` will store a numeric value of `33` and not a string of `"33"`.

 You can use URI encoding in your default values.
 If you want to add a double quote in the default value it needs to be written as a URI encoded value of `%22`.
-So, instead of writing the PDA like this: `:animals="arr:[1,2,"%22"dogs"]"` which is invalid you would write it like this: `:animals="arr:[%22cats%22,%22dogs%22]"`.
+So, instead of writing the CPA like this: `:animals="arr:[1,2,"%22"dogs"]"` which is invalid you would write it like this: `:animals="arr:[%22cats%22,%22dogs%22]"`.

 #### Example